kezabelle/django-livereloadish/README.rst

 the order in which I found them:

 * `django-browser-reload`_.
 At the time of writing, it's decidedly simpler in design, code, and architecture than the monstrous beast which I have wrought; that's probably a good thing.
+* `django-livereload-server`_.
+Looks like it requires a separate management command/server running, but probably covers some/many of the same use-cases.

 The license